BIT named best private higher education institution!

 Dr. Hans-Joachim Körber the Chairman of the Board, DAW SE, teaches BIT students about leadership and entrepreneurship.

-Dr. Nikolaus Schrader, Attorney-at-Law and Partner at PwC Legal Germany, talks about democracy and the negative implications of corruption to the BIT students.
+Dr. Nikolaus Schrader, Attorney-at-Law, Partner and Head of M&A, Lupp&Partner, talks about democracy and the negative implications of corruption to the BIT students.